An Apologetic for a Life

 How does one tell the story of her life?
 A difficulty arises in the telling because who I am today is very different from the person that I was.
 To put it more succinctly, should I use the vernacular that I grew up with (that's much more fun), or the language of ideas that I now employ?
 I used to think mostly in terms of rock 'n roll.
 Quotes from songs would come spontaneously to me in almost every circumstance of life.
 In an earlier era, I would have probably been educated with poetry, and as such would have more elevated imagery with which to work.

 Oh!
 Looking to successfully redesign the overall vibe with my current site.
-Ideas regarding the nice feel of https://fogout.ca?
-Certainly a wonderful Calgary based glass repair service when necessary in the general Alberta locale.
+Ideas regarding the nice feel of http://spotlightbranding.ca?
+Certainly a terrific web developer in Mississauga when necessary in the general Ontario locale.
 Value your vote.
 Appreciate it!

 But the reality is that I was raised on a steady diet of MTV.
 In my previous life, I followed the gods of rock.
 If I had lived during the height of Athens, it would have been Zeus and Athena, but in my time it was Jimmy Page and Stevie Nicks.
 These old gods die hard, and their songs are with me still.
 So it is in the idioms of popular song that I relate how I was led from rock to The Rock; from those finite gods of my imagining to the infinite Creator and Redeemer of the Universe.
 Please pardon the mixing of my former Athens with my New Jerusalem, and for bringing my somewhat crude Gen X sensibilities into the hallowed halls of academic discourse.